Psykotikism/Mutant_Tanks/INFORMATION.md

 			// --
 			// 0: OFF
 			// 1: ON
+			// 1: ON, display message only when "Fire Hit" is on.
+			// 2: ON, display message only when "Ability Enabled" is on.
+			// 3: ON, display message when both are on.
 			"Ability Message"				"0"

 			// The Super Tank has 1 out of this many chances to trigger the ability.